philip-peterson/groupls/README.md

 `groupls` does not, sadly, support network-attached users or groups, such as those stored in an LDAP directory or stored in any way other than the standard `/etc/passwd` and `/etc/group` files.
 This may be supported in a future release if there is enough demand.

-### Open to suggestions

-If you have ideas or visions for how you would like `groupls` to work, please open an issue!
-I am very interested in collaborations.

 ## Language
 This program was written entirely in Rust.
 The intention was to serve as a personal project for yours truly to learn the language.

+### Open to suggestions

-If you have feedback or suggestions on how to do things better, I would love to hear!
+If you have feedback or suggestions on how you would like `groupls` to work, I would love to hear!
 Just shoot me an email, or [open an issue](https://github.com/philip-peterson/groupls/issues/new).

 ## Installation